boingboomtschak/boingboomtschak.github.io/about.md

 # about me

-Current senior in the computer science B.S. program at Seattle U pursuing a minor in studio art.
-Starting in the computer science M.S. program at UC Santa Cruz in the fall.
+B.S. in computer science from Seattle University with a minor in studio art.
+Current graduate student in the computer science M.S. program at UC Santa Cruz.
 Interested in computer graphics, high-performance systems, research-driven development and the intersection of art, science, and programming.

 Avid user of command lines of all kinds, and appreciative of cross-platform development solutions.